BurAndBY/irun2-mirror/README.md

 ### Setting up the environment ###

-Ensure that Python 2.7 is installed and available through your PATH environment variable.
+Ensure that Python 2.7 is installed. iRunner should also work with Python 3.6, but it is not well-tested, use it at your own risk.
 64-bit version is recommended.

 You will also need pip and virtualenv tools.
 Follow official guides to set them up. pip is shipped together with recent Python distributions downloaded from python.org.
 Then, virtualenv is installed with pip: